open-switch/opx-base-model/README.md

 This repository contains the YANG models which define the object model for all software components.

 ## Model overview
 Applications/scripts can use existing models, and build new models for behavior on the system.
-Read the _Application Programming Guide_ for more information on CPS interfaces.
+See [Application Programming](https://github.com/open-switch/opx-docs/wiki/Application-programming) for more information on CPS interfaces.

 The YANG class parser goes through each file and generates: